-*NOTE: This section includes amendments by emergency legislation that will expire on September 5, 2021.
+*NOTE: This section includes amendments by temporary legislation that will expire on February 4, 2022.
 To view the text of this section after the expiration of all emergency and/or temporary legislation, click this link: Permanent Version.*

 (a)(1) An employer may require that paid leave under § 32-131.02(b) for 3 or more consecutive days be supported by reasonable certification.

 (A) A signed document from a health care provider, as defined in § 32-501(5), affirming the illness of the employee;

 (B) A police report indicating that the employee was a victim of stalking, domestic violence, or sexual abuse;

 (C) A court order; or

 (D) A signed statement from a victim and witness advocate, or domestic violence counselor, as defined in § 14-310(a)(2), affirming that the employee is involved in legal action related to stalking, domestic violence, or sexual abuse.